Inclusio-Community/JIM_previewer/README.md

 - Robust selector handling: selectors that do not match any DOM element are skipped during rendering (avoids TypeError).
 - Inventory extended: "Other Elements" category now includes basic SVG shapes (polygon, rect, circle, ellipse, line, polyline, path).
 - Dev tokens & styles consolidated: color tokens and repeated inline styles were centralized to improve contrast and make future CSS refactors easier.
+- Viewer improvements: behavior-target overlays are now rendered and toggleable, selector-to-behavior mapping is more tolerant of legacy and group selectors (e.g., class and comma-separated selectors), and inventory/validation now surface behaviors that target DOM elements even when no declared selector entry exists.

 ## Contributors & Credits